werner-matthias/aihPOS/README.md

 ## Remark
 Since aihPOS should support an undergraduate course at an German university, all source comments are in German.
-Possibly, I will create a branch with translation once the code is stable.
+Possibly, I will create a branch with translations once the code is stable.